-When you are starting out in a new relationship you may find it hard to consider what may happen if you were to separate from your loved one in future.
+When you’re starting out in a new relationship you may find it hard to consider departure from your loved one in the future.
 All relationships must end – either by a separation, or by the passing of a loved one.
 Planning for the future involves thinking carefully about both of these scenarios.

-At Family Law Matters, we specialise in providing advice to you about planning for the future in the event of a separation.
+At Family Law Matters, we specialise in providing advice to help you plan for your future in the event of a separation.

-If you are entering a new relationship and you are bringing assets (no matter how small compared to your new partner), it’s comforting to know there is a way that you can ensure you are entitled to keep what is yours.
-If you have children of prior relationships, this will no doubt be a high priority for you – protecting your assets from any claims so that your children can rightfully benefit from the assets you have worked hard to build.
+If you are entering a new relationship and you are bringing assets (no matter how small compared to your new partner), it’s comforting to know there are ways to ensure you are entitled to keep what’s yours.
+If you have children from previous relationships, this will no doubt be a high priority for you – protecting your assets from any claims so your children can rightfully benefit from the assets you have worked hard to build.

 A “Binding Financial Agreement” (or more colloquially known as a “pre-nup”) is the right tool for most couples entering a new relationship.
 The Financial Agreement may be implemented before you start living together and at any time during your relationship.
 They are available for de facto couples and those contemplating marriage.
 If you are already married, there are still opportunities to have a Financial Agreement to provide security.
 This level of flexibility means that at any stage of your relationship, you can feel assured that we can help you implement some asset protection strategies.